What Is 3D Modeling? Understanding the Basics

 Unity

 Unity is a popular 3D software primarily used for gaming and film, but it can also have industrial applications in architecture, engineering, manufacturing, automotive, and more.
 Known for its versatility, Unity allows beginners and experienced developers to create high-quality interactive content.
-You can choose from many subscription-based options for gaming and industry applications, including Unity Personal, Unity Pro, Unity Enterprise, Unity Industry, and Unity Student.
+You can choose from many subscription-based options for gaming and industry applications, including Unity Personal, Unity Pro, Unity Enterprise, Unity Industry, Unity Student, and various Educator plans.
 Unity also offers cloud-based plans and cloud services.

 AI and 3D modeling